House narrowly approves $1.9B to fortify Capitol after riot - WTMJ

 “This bill is not about politics, it’s not about settling scores,” DeLauro said.
 “It’s about ensuring that every person who comes into the Capitol is safe and is protected.”

-Rep. Lance Gooden, R-Texas, argued that Democrats would rather spend money on a wall “around this building in D.C.” than they would on finishing a border wall advocated by Trump.
+Rep. Lance Gooden, R-Texas, contended that Democrats would rather spend money on a wall “around this building in D.C.” than they would on finishing a border wall advocated by Trump.

+Already, National Guard troops have been protecting the building for months and public access is severely limited.
+Though razor-wire-topped fencing that stood as a stark reminder of the siege has been removed, an extended perimeter fence remains in place, cutting off access to the lush grounds popular with the public.

 The Democrats who opposed the security legislation were some of the most liberal in the House.
 Some have expressed the view that police treat people of color unfairly.
 Democratic Reps.
 Cori Bush of Missouri, Ayanna Pressley of Massachusetts and Ilhan Omar of Minnesota voted against it.

-Those Democrats “wanted to make sure that there were accountability measures” on the security, said Washington Rep. Pramila Jayapal, a Democrat who voted for it.
-Omar said just before the vote that she had “not been convinced of the importance of the money.”
+Omar said she had “not been convinced of the importance of the money.”

 Democratic Reps.
 Alexandria Ocasio-Cortez of New York, Jamaal Bowman of New York and Rashida Tlaib of Michigan voted “present,” effectively saving the measure from going down to defeat.

-Already, National Guard troops have been protecting the building for months and public access is severely limited.
-Though razor-wire-topped fencing that stood as a stark reminder of the siege has been removed, an extended perimeter fence remains in place, cutting off access to the lush grounds that have been popular with visitors.

-The bill includes money for new fencing — either retractable or “pop in,” according to Democrats — that would protect the grounds while removing the current perimeter.
-The legislation says the money cannot be used to install permanent above-ground fencing, reflecting the wishes of most members of Congress that the area should be open to the public.
+The bill includes money for new fencing — either retractable or “pop in,” according to Democrats — that would protect the grounds.
+The legislation bars money from being used for permanent above-ground fencing, reflecting the wishes of most members of Congress that the area should be open to the public.

-Other improvements would be to better secure windows and doors, install new security vestibules and cameras, and protect members with increased security at home and in Washington, as threats against them have doubled in the last year.
+Other changes would fortify windows and doors, install new security vestibules and cameras, and protect members with increased security at home and in Washington, as threats against them have doubled in the last year.
 There is also money to protect federal judges who are prosecuting the rioters and have received threats, and to repay the Capitol Police and other federal agencies for their efforts on Jan.
 6.

-The legislation renames a wellness program for Capitol Police as the Howard C. “Howie” Liebengood Center for Wellness and adds mental health counselors and resilience specialists for trauma support.
-Liebengood was a Capitol Police officer who took his own life shortly after the attack.

-Some lawmakers have raised objections to the proposal for the National Guard to maintain a “quick response force” nearby — an effort to improve response time after it took hours for Guard troops to arrive on Jan.
-6 as officers were being brutally beaten by the rioters.
+Some lawmakers have objected to the proposal for the National Guard to maintain a “quick response force” nearby after it took hours for Guard troops to arrive Jan.
+6 as attackers were brutally beating officers.

-Leading Republicans on the armed services committees in the House and Senate oppose relying on the troops for the work of protecting the Capitol, a sentiment shared by many members who have pushed to open the reopen the Capitol grounds immediately.
+Leading Republicans on the armed services committees in the House and Senate oppose relying on the troops for the work of protecting the Capitol.

+The National Guard Association of the United States said in a statement that the Guard should only be used for law enforcement as a “last resort.”

 Democrats said they, too, are uneasy with many of the military-like measures, but say they have little choice but to protect the building.
 The delays in sending the Guard to the Capitol have been blamed in part for the failure to contain the violence.
 Five people died, including a Trump supporter shot and killed by police as she tried to climb through a broken window to access the House chamber, and a police officer who fought off the mob and died later.